 For example, these are the first and last encounters possible with the Ball’n’Chain enemy in Vanilla Fortress.
-It’s pretty obvious that the second instance is a lot more difficult than the first, for both quantitative (amount of safe space, number of dangers) and qualitative (variety of dangers) reasons.
+It’s pretty obvious that the second instance is a lot more difficult than the first, for both quantitative (amount of safe space, number of intercepts) and qualitative (variety of dangerous objects) reasons.
 This is true of almost every level in the game.
 Therefore, it stands to reason that the structure of levels might have something to tell us about how the game gets harder.

 The challenge begins and ends in safety.
-(Incidentally, it’s also very safe in between because this is a perfect example of a training-wheels challenge.)
 Most challenges are like this; it seems that the design team wanted players to be able to plan ahead a little bit when going through any challenge.
-Sometimes this safety is broken up by a punctuating challenge, which is a kind of small mini-challenge that sometimes breaks up two challenges in a cadence.
-The definition of all of those things is below.

-A cadence is the progression of challenges, explained by their relation to the standard challenge.
-Almost everything in a level relates back to the standard challenge clearly, although the punctuating challenge is often a minor exception to this.
-The only way to understand them is by seeing how they interact, so we’ll begin by defining that interaction.
+A cadence is the progression of challenges explained by their relation to the standard challenge.
+Almost everything in a level relates back to the standard challenge clearly.
+The only way to fully understand challenges is by seeing how they interact, so we’ll begin by defining that interaction.

-Standard Challenge – The standard challenge is the first and most basic form of the challenges that get developed in the course of a level.
-The standard challenge is, in a sense, defined by its relation to later challenges.
-It’s not always the case that the first challenge in a level is the standard challenge.
-Sometimes the first challenge in a level doesn’t actually evolve, expand or mutate.
-Sometimes that first challenge is just there to accomplish something else, identifiable only on a case-by-case basis.
-Nevertheless, a standard challenge is usually simple, and no subsequent challenge in the cadence will be simpler qualitatively (excepting punctuating challenges, which are intentionally not developed), although some may be quantitatively easier to compensate for qualitative decay.
+Standard Challenge – The standard challenge is the first and most basic form of the challenges that are developed in the course of a level.
+Sometimes the first challenge in a level isn’t the standard, but this is rare, and I have made a note in levels where this is the case.
+Nevertheless, a standard challenge is usually simple, and no subsequent challenge in the cadence will be simpler, qualitatively.
 My favorite level for illustrating cadences is Soda Lake.
 This is the standard challenge for Soda Lake:

 The standard challenge contains a torpedo launcher with some accompanying Blurps.
 We’ll see how this grows in complexity as the level progresses.

-D-Distance – The classic expansion in Mario is to simply increase the width of the pits he has to jump over.
-This makes jumping more difficult in a very obvious way.
-Most of the time, increases in d-distance will accompany other changes too.
+- D-Distance: The classic expansion in Mario is to simply increase the width of the pits he has to jump over.
+This makes jumping more difficult in an obvious way.
+Most of the time, increases in d-distance will accompany other changes, too.

-Penalty – Finally, the penalty of a challenge can be expanded.
-Often this means that the standard challenge has a penalty of one or zero (that is, failure to execute the challenge either hurts Mario, causing him to lose his powerup or does nothing to him) and the expansion raises the penalty to two—instant death.
-Most penalty expansions tend to take the penalty to two.
+- Penalty: Finally, the penalty of a challenge can be expanded.
+This usually means that the standard challenge has a penalty of one (damage) and the expansion raises the penalty to two (instant death).
 The reason for this is that the game is using the expansion as a spot-check.
-A spot-check is a challenge that forces the player to demonstrate that they can execute a certain skill (or combination thereof) or else the player cannot progress any further.
+A spot-check is a challenge that forces the player to demonstrate that they can execute a certain skill (or combination thereof) before progressing any farther.
 There’s usually no way to fumble through a spot-check.
-Sometimes Mario might take some damage, and then run through a challenge while he’s temporarily immune, but in a spot-check this is impossible.
+Sometimes Mario might take some damage, and then run through a challenge while he’s temporarily immune, but in a spot-check this is impossible because of the raised penalty.
 The good thing about expansion challenges is that even when they expand to spot-checks, the challenge is always something which the player has already done.

-Evolution Challenge – In contrast to an expansion, an evolution is a qualitative change that uses all the same skills as the standard challenge but in a more qualitatively complex situation.
+Evolution Challenge – In contrast to an expansion, an evolution is a qualitative change that uses all the same skills as some previous challenge but in a more qualitatively complex situation.
 In Soda Lake, the first evolution is this one.

 Here, the two launchers from the previous expansion are split up to cover more of the screen.
-The quantitative elements are mostly the same: there are two launchers, and in fact there are fewer Blurps.
-(Technically, the amount of safe space has decreased, meaning this is both an evolution and an expansion.)
+The quantitative elements are mostly the same: there are still two launchers.
 The configuration of the launchers makes for an undeniably more complex challenge, however.
-Now rather than having one clear path to take, the player has to assess the two possible paths and choose the more likely.
+Now, rather than having one clear path to take, the player has to assess the two possible paths and choose the more likely.
 This is one form of the greater complexity that an evolution challenge accomplishes.